easybuilders/easybuild/docs/Installing-environment-modules-without-root-permissions.rst

     export PATH=$HOME/.local/environment-modules/Modules/3.2.10/bin:$PATH
     export LD_LIBRARY_PATH=$HOME/.local/Tcl/lib:$LD_LIBRARY_PATH
-    # adjust line beow if you're using a shell other than bash, check with 'echo $SHELL'
+    # adjust line below if you're using a shell other than bash, check with 'echo $SHELL'
     source $HOME/.local/environment-modules/Modules/3.2.10/init/bash

 .. tip:: Add these three lines in your ``.bashrc`` file, that way they’ll be executed every time you log in.